A contentious case for consumer use tax

 The South Dakota Supreme Court affirmed the lower court’s decision and upheld the assessment.
 The use tax serves two purposes, the decision explains: It helps prevent the state from losing tax revenue when taxpayers purchase out-of-state goods or services for in-state use, and it helps protect local companies from losing business to out-of-state companies by dissuading taxpayers from purchasing out-of-state goods or services to avoid sales tax liability.

-Now Ellingson is appealing to the Supreme Court of the United States.
+Ellingson appealed to the Supreme Court of the United States.

 Different states handle apportionment, or the determination of the percentage of a business’s profits subject to a jurisdiction’s business taxes, in different ways.
 South Dakota levies use tax on the taxable use of property in the state and does not apportion that use: It taxes the full fair market value of the property whether the equipment is used in South Dakota for a day, a month, or a year.

-Ellingson claims that the use tax imposed on its equipment is unfairly disproportionate to the extent of the equipment’s usage in the state.
-Its stance is that South Dakota’s imposition of an unapportioned use tax on the fair market value of the Petitioner’s movable construction equipment — some of which was used in South Dakota for one day — violates the fair apportionment requirement of the Commerce Clause and the Due Process Clause of the 14th Amendment.
+Ellingson claimed the use tax imposed on its equipment was unfairly disproportionate to the extent of the equipment’s usage in the state.
+It argued South Dakota’s imposition of an unapportioned use tax on the fair market value of the company’s movable construction equipment — some of which was used in South Dakota for just one day — violates the fair apportionment requirement of the Commerce Clause and the Due Process Clause of the 14th Amendment.

 “Apportionment of a state tax is required to comply with the dormant Commerce Clause,” reads the Petition for Writ of Certiorari.
 “That is, a state tax must ‘reasonably reflect the in-state component of the activity being taxed,’ Goldberg v.
 Sweet, 488 U.S. 252, 262 (1989), and must not reach ‘beyond that portion of value that is fairly attributable to economic activity within the taxing State.’
 Okla.
 Tax Comm’n v.
 Jefferson Lines, 514 U.S. 175, 185 (1995).”

-Ellingson emphasizes that it used some equipment in South Dakota for only one day.
-It suggests the tax is not fairly related to any benefit the company received (i.e., payment for a one-day job) or the use tax South Dakota says it must pay.
+Ellingson emphasized that it used some equipment in South Dakota for only one day.
+It maintained the tax is not fairly related to any benefit the company received (i.e., payment for a one-day job) or the use tax South Dakota said it must pay.

-Congress has the power to regulate commerce among the states.
-In its decision on the Ellingson case, the South Dakota Supreme Court notes that the states are permitted to act where Congress hasn’t acted.
+In its decision on the Ellingson case, the South Dakota Supreme Court noted that while Congress has the power to regulate commerce among the states, the states are permitted to act where Congress hasn’t acted.

-1. The taxed activity is sufficiently connected to the state to justify the tax
+The taxed activity is sufficiently connected to the state to justify the tax.

-2. The tax is fairly related to benefits provided to the taxpayer
+The tax is fairly related to benefits provided to the taxpayer.

-3. The tax does not discriminate against interstate commerce
+The tax does not discriminate against interstate commerce.

-4. The tax is fairly apportioned (i.e., it is both internally and externally consistent)
+The tax is fairly apportioned (i.e., it is both internally and externally consistent).

-The state Supreme Court decision points out that Ellingson doesn’t dispute the first or third points.
+The state Supreme Court decision pointed out that Ellingson did not dispute the first or third points.

 Finally, the state Supreme Court determined South Dakota’s application of the use tax in this case is both internally and externally consistent.
 Internal consistency means if every state were to impose an identical tax, there would be no multiple taxation.
 External consistency means when there is interstate activity, the state taxes only the portion of revenue that reasonably reflects the in-state activity.

-Where the company takes issue with the fourth point is with external consistency.
-It believes the tax is unreasonable because 90% of the company’s activities occurred outside of South Dakota during the audit period.
-Taxing the full (depreciated) value of the property, it argues, “fails to appropriately allocate the tax relative to Ellingson’s in-state activities.”
+Yet the company took issue with external consistency.
+It argued the tax is unreasonable because 90% of the company’s activities occurred outside of South Dakota during the audit period.
+Taxing the full (depreciated) value of the property, it argued, “fails to appropriately allocate the tax relative to Ellingson’s in-state activities.”

 In a podcast about the case, Pomp called this a “blatant violation of external consistency.”
 Friedman agreed, saying “If there was ever a violation of external consistency, this is a poster child for it.”